devatlogstyx/logstyx/readme.md

 - ❌ Partial/fuzzy text search across logs
 - ❌ Managed service with zero maintenance
 - ❌ Advanced APM features out of the box

+## Roadmap

+We're actively working on these features:

+### 🔔 Alerting & Notifications
+- **Alert Setup**: Configure custom alerts based on log patterns, error rates, or specific conditions
+- **Webhooks Integration**: Send notifications to external services (Slack, Discord, PagerDuty, etc.)
+- **Multi-channel Notifications**: Support for email, SMS, and other notification channels

+### 📊 Custom Dashboards
+- **Dashboard Builder**: Create custom dashboards tailored to your monitoring needs
+- **Widget System**: Flexible widgets for charts, graphs, and log visualizations
+- **Dashboard Sharing**: Share dashboards across teams

+### 🔗 Integrations
+- **Third-party Service Connectors**: Connect to incident management and collaboration tools
+- **API Webhooks**: Trigger external workflows based on log events

+Want to contribute or have feature suggestions?
+Open an issue on our repository!

 ## Services Structure
 The project uses a monorepo structure managed with `pnpm`.
 Below is an overview of the main directories: